-Note that while this specification uses the "a=mid:" attribute from [RFC5888], it does not define any grouping semantics.
+Note that while this specification uses the "mid" attribute from [RFC5888], it does not define any grouping semantics.

-All INFO requests MUST carry the "a=ice-pwd:" and "a=ice-ufrag:" attributes that allow mapping them to a specific ICE generation.
-An agent MUST discard any received INFO requests containing "a=ice-pwd:" and "a=ice-ufrag:" attributes that do not match those of the current ICE Negotiation Session.
+All INFO requests MUST carry the "ice-pwd" and "ice-ufrag" attributes that allow mapping them to a specific ICE generation.
+An agent MUST discard any received INFO requests containing "ice-pwd" and "ice-ufrag" attributes that do not match those of the current ICE Negotiation Session.

-The "a=ice-pwd:" and "a=ice-ufrag:" attributes MUST appear at the same level as the ones in the Offer/Answer exchange.
+The "ice-pwd" and "ice-ufrag" attributes MUST appear at the same level as the ones in the Offer/ Answer exchange.
 In other words, if they were present as session-level attributes, they will also appear at the beginning of all INFO request payloads, i.e., preceding the first pseudo "m=" line.
 If they were originally exchanged as media-level attributes, potentially overriding session-level values, then they will also be included in INFO request payloads following the corresponding pseudo "m=" lines.

-Note that [RFCYYY2] requires that when candidates are trickled, each candidate must be delivered to the receiving Trickle ICE implementation not more than once and in the same order as it was conveyed.
+Note that when candidates are trickled, [RFC8838] requires that each candidate must be delivered to the receiving Trickle ICE implementation not more than once and in the same order as it was conveyed.
 If the signaling protocol provides any candidate retransmissions, they need to be hidden from the ICE implementation.
 This requirement is fulfilled as follows.

 Since the agent is not fully aware of the state of the ICE Negotiation Session at its peer, it MUST include all currently known and used local candidates in every INFO request.
-That is, the agent MUST repeat in the INFO request body all candidates that were previously sent under the same combination of "a=ice-pwd:" and "a=ice-ufrag:" in the same order as they were sent before.
+That is, the agent MUST repeat in the INFO request body all candidates that were previously sent under the same combination of "ice-pwd" and "ice-ufrag" in the same order as they were sent before.
 In other words, the sequence of a previously sent list of candidates MUST NOT change in subsequent INFO requests, and newly gathered candidates MUST be added at the end of that list.
 Although repeating all candidates creates some overhead, it also allows easier handling of problems that could arise from unreliable transports like, e.g., loss of messages and reordering, which can be detected through the CSeq: header field in the INFO request.

-In addition, an ICE agent needs to adhere to Section 17 of [RFCYYY2] on preserving candidate order while trickling.
+In addition, an ICE Agent needs to adhere to Section 17 of [RFC8838] on preserving candidate order while trickling.